artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 some characters may not be saved as UTF-8 depending on the settings of each file.

-With this in mind, this suite of tests will attempt to look for common signfiers of UTF-8 encoding in the header of a file, and will also attempt to evaluate the characters themselves, to determine if any non-UTF-8 characters can be found in the CSV.
+With this in mind, this suite of tests will attempt to look for common signifiers of UTF-8 encoding in the header of a file, and will also attempt to evaluate the characters themselves, to determine if any non-UTF-8 characters can be found in the CSV.
 If evidence of non-UTF-8 characters are found, the test will